 Older adults often develop a deeper appreciation for the present moment.

-They cultivate inner peace and tranquility.
+Cultivate inner peace and tranquility.
 Happy older adults find joys in simple pleasures.

-They embrace techniques such as meditation, deep breathing, and mindful awareness.
+Embrace techniques such as meditation, deep breathing, and mindful awareness.

 In doing this they reduce stress, enhance self-awareness, and foster a deeper connection with themselves and the world around them.

-It helps them find joy in simple pleasures.
+Then they find joy in simple pleasures.

 7-Maintain a Healthy Lifestyle